hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

    Note: While late in being submitted, this report is still an early version.
 Comments and contributions are appreciated.
 We expect to call for review of the -01 version.

 The background for the workshop was that a number of protocols have presumed specific deployment models during the development or early elaboration of the protocol.
 Actual deployments have, however, often run contrary to these early expectations when economies of scale, DDoS resilience, market consolidation, or other factors have come into play.
-These factors can result in the deployed reality being highly concentrated.
+These factors can result in the deployed reality being significantly different from the original design; one common pattern is that heterogenous, decentralized services become concentrated in a small number of providers, data sources, or code bases.

 This is a serious issue for the Internet, as concentrated, centralized deployment models present risks to user choice, privacy, and future protocol evolution.